Ken Davies (rugby): Military service

 During World War II Davies served in the Royal Electrical and Mechanical Engineers (REME) where he served in the North African campaign.
 While stationed in Cairo he played for the REME Rugby team which also included Bradford Northern, and Wales second row Trevor Foster.

 Despite the intervention of the war he went on to be a great servant to the club and was awarded a benefit season in 1950.
 First, Keighley played against a Welsh XIII.
 Then at The Willow Tree Inn in Riddlesden on 28 June 1950, Davies had his benefit dinner.
 Ken Davies playing career ended with an 8–8 drawn game against Bramley in the last match of the 1950–51 season.

 Life after rugby

 Ken Davies settled in Keighley when he retired from rugby as a shop keeper for many years.
 Davies formed a lifelong friendship with his former teammate Thomas Cockcroft.
 Davies became godfather to Cockcroft's daughter Mollie, (Whitcombe), and his son William Cockcroft took Kenneth as his middle name.

 On 21 October 1981, Davies returned to Wales to take part in the golden jubilee celebrations of Blaengarw RFC.

-His visit coincided with the touring Australian Rugby Union team, The Wallabies playing against Bridgend, the club Ken had signed from for Keighley.
+His visit coincided with the touring Australia national rugby union team, the Wallabies playing against Bridgend, the club Jones had signed from for Keighley.
 At this game were many former professional rugby league footballers who were welcomed back to the club to enjoy the occasion.
 It was different in 1935 when Davis 'Went North'.
 His loss was considered so severe that a veto on rugby league agents was enforced by the Bridgend club.